-Sen. John McCain dies at 81
+John McCain, maverick of the Senate and former POW, dies at 81

 In October 2017, McCain unleashed some his most blistering criticism of Trump’s “America first” foreign policy approach — without mentioning the president by name — in describing a “half-baked, spurious nationalism cooked up by people who would rather find scapegoats than solve problems.”

 Few politicians matched McCain’s success as an author.
 His 1999 release “Faith Of My Fathers” was a million seller that was highly praised and helped launch his run for president in 2000.
-His most recent bestseller and planned farewell, “The Restless Wave,” came out in May 2018.
+His most recent best-seller and planned farewell, “The Restless Wave,” came out in May 2018.

 The Associated Press